-We develop and deliver a variety of educational and recreational programs for youth and families on an ongoing basis.
+We develop and deliver a variety of educational and recreational programs for youth and familiesinformative speech on an ongoing basis.

 |Girls Talk||Originated by the Centre for Addiction and Mental Health (CAMH), FUTFS adopted the program in March 2009 with a purpose of educating and preventing adolescent girls from suffering depression by creating an affable atmosphere for participants to open up about themselves.
 It is necessary to know the challenges and issues that teenagers face and therefore we invited two members of CAMH to provide facilitator training to our volunteers.
 Facilitator training is done with a manual provided by CAMH and is used to guide volunteers in their Girl Talk sessions.
 Upon successful completion of the training, volunteers were eligible to participate in any of the Girls Talk program which includes activities that involve the young woman in physical, artistic, and intellectual ways.|